-The BESS result for mains water use is 60%, which exceeds the minimum required in this category.
+The BESS result for mains water use is 71%, which exceeds the minimum required in this category.
 To achieve this rating, high efficiency fixtures were used throughout the development.
 Key water efficiency features include:

-- Fixtures and fittings will have high efficiency WELS rating. - Each dwelling will have an individual rainwater harvesting tank of 2,000 litres capacity to collect rainwater from 100% of roof areas.
-This rainwater will be used for toilet flushing and/or landscape irrigation for the dwelling it serves. - Water efficient landscaping throughout the development including drought tolerant or low water demand plants and a water efficient system (e.g. sub-surface drip) will be used.
+- Fixtures and fittings will have high efficiency WELS rating. - Each dwelling (except Type TH04 and TH07) will have an individual rainwater harvesting tank of 2,000 litres capacity to collect rainwater from 100% of roof areas.
+This rainwater will be used for toilet flushing and/or landscape irrigation for the dwelling it serves.
+Type TH04 and TH07 will have communcal rainwater tanks (minimum 36,000L and 34,000L) plumbed to all WCs for toilet flushing and landscape irrigation. - Water efficient landscaping throughout the development including drought tolerant or low water demand plants and a water efficient system (e.g. sub-surface drip) will be used.